kgovind12/Save-the-turtle-desktop-game/README.md

 underwater background sound - Bpianoholic from www.freesound.org
 **All sounds under creative commons license**

-**Special credits go to Prof. Katia Vega for help with ideation and code.**
+**Special credits go to UC Davis Prof. Katia Vega and Eldy Lázaro Vásquez for help with ideation and code.**

 ## How to play the game